Fact check: Did taxes on Murphy's mansion get cut in half in 2018?

 MIDDLETOWN — Did the property taxes on Gov. Phil Murphy's $10 million mansion get cut by almost half last year?
 No.

-But that's what the real estate website Zillow seems to think.
+But that's what the real estate website Zillow seemed to think (until we brought it to their attention).
 See below:

 Even for a former Goldman Sachs millionaire executive, that isn't chump change.
 But like for most property owners in the state last year, Murphy's taxes went up, not down.

-Note: UPDATE: After we reached out to Zillow, the company updated the tax information on the listing for the Murphy residence.